 I’m interested!
 What’s next?

-Contact us for an application and instructions.
+Contact us for an application and further instructions.

 (OVC Essentials) gives you valuable information and resources that help make a difference at any stage of life and ministry you are in.